Course Enquiries - UK

 Some of our graduates join the graduate training schemes offered by the big travel, airline, hotel and restaurant firms.
 Some have exploited the opportunities offered by digital technology and started their own businesses in areas such as tour operations, logistics and events management.

-Recent graduates from this course have gone onto roles such as Trainee Business Travel Consultant, HR Manager, Sales Manager, Meetings Venue Manager and Events Coordinator.
+Recent graduates from this course have gone onto roles such as Trainee Business Travel Consultant, HR Manager, Sales Manager, Meetings Venue Manager and Reception Managers.

 When you graduate from this course, you'll be able to apply for further study at postgraduate level, including our full-time or part-time MSc International Tourism and Hospitality Management.